katrien-zoe/context-layer/README.md

 example/               → all of the above filled in, plus what came out of it
 ```

 Six files.
-That's the foundation.
-Everything else reads from it.
+Everything else is built on top of them.

-## See it filled in
+## See what it looks like filled in

-**Start here:** [`example/output/campaign-brief.md`](example/output/campaign-brief.md).
-Same one-sentence prompt, run twice.
-Once without the context, once with.
-The difference is the whole argument.

-`example/` has the whole thing done for a fictional company: six files filled, plus three artifacts produced from them.
-A positioning statement, a LinkedIn post in the founder's voice, and a Q3 campaign brief.

-Each artifact ends with a table showing where every element came from.
-The campaign brief rules out paid social and a Spanish launch, targets a named list of 600 club owners, builds around an insight about empty Tuesday afternoons, and flags that the founder is the bottleneck.
-None of that was in the prompt.
-The prompt was one sentence.

-That's the whole argument, in one folder.
+The `example` folder has all six files filled in for a made-up company.
+A small Belgian business that sells booking software to padel clubs.

+It also has three things that were written using those files: a campaign plan, a LinkedIn post, and a positioning statement.

+Each of those three is shown twice.
+Once written by an AI that knew nothing about the company.
+Once written by an AI that had read the six files first.
+Underneath each pair, a table shows which file caused which difference.

+**Open [`example/output/campaign-brief.md`](example/output/campaign-brief.md) first.** Both versions came from the same one-line request: "draft a Q3 campaign plan".

+The first one could be about any company.
+The second one knows which channels this company already tried and dropped, who it deliberately doesn't sell to, and how much its founder can realistically take on.
+Nobody put any of that in the request.
+It was already written down in the files.

 ## How to use it

+Four steps.

+**1. Get your own copy.**
+Click "Use this template" at the top of this page and GitHub makes you your own version.
+Or if that feels like a lot, click into any file, copy the text, and paste it into a Google Doc or Notion page.
+Both work fine.

-Fill in the six files, then work from them.
-That's it.
+**2. Fill in the six files.**
+Everything in [square brackets] or *italics* is a prompt for you to replace with your own answer.
+Start with `business-context.md`, because the others refer back to it.

-The first pass takes about an afternoon.
-You'll need one long conversation with whoever knows the business, the website, a few sales calls if you have them, and an hour looking at competitors.
+This takes about an afternoon.
+You'll want a long conversation with whoever knows the business best, the website open in another tab, a few sales calls if you have them, and an hour looking at competitors.

-**In Claude, Claude Code, or any agent that reads files:** point it at `CLAUDE.md`.
-It follows from there.
-Ask for a campaign brief and you get one shaped by your ICP, your voice and your targets, without re-explaining any of it.

-**In Notion or Google Docs:** the structure maps straight across.
-Rebuild as pages, or paste the files in.
-Then paste the relevant one into your chat when you need it.
-Less elegant, works fine.

-**If you're not technical:** every file is plain text.
-Open it in your browser, click the copy icon, paste it into whatever you use.
-Nothing to install.

-Start with `context/business-context.md`.
-It's the one everything else references.

-Expect it to be wrong in places.
-That's fine.
-A written-down answer you can correct beats an unwritten one you can't.

-## A note on formats

-Most teams have humans who live in Notion and agents that live in files.
-Pick one and you either lose the people or lose the machine.
-I keep both in sync, which costs a little discipline and solves a lot of drift.

-This is an answer for now, not forever.
-Agents can already read and write Notion directly, so the case for a second copy is weaker than it was a year ago.
-The end state is probably one source with several interfaces.
-Until that's true in practice, two formats beats losing half your readers.
+**3. Let your AI read the files, don't paste them in.**
+The point is that it reads the current version every time.
+Paste text into a chat and you're working from a copy you chose by hand, which is out of date the moment you change something.

+Two ways that work properly:

+*Keep them as files.* Use a tool that reads the folder directly, like Claude Code.
+You tell it to read `CLAUDE.md` and it finds the rest on its own.
+It runs in a terminal, but you type in plain English.

+*Keep them in Notion.* Rebuild the six files as Notion pages and connect Notion to Claude.
+It reads the live pages, so when you update one, the next thing you ask is already using it.
+If your team lives in Notion, this is the better option.

+Either way, update the file or the page and everything after it uses the new version.
+That's the whole trick.

+If you just want to try it once, paste the files into a chat.
+Fine for a test, not a way to work.

+**4. Keep them current.**
+Every file has a change log at the bottom.
+When your positioning shifts or a competitor does something, update the file and date it.
+A file nobody updates is worse than no file, because people still trust it.

+Your first version won't be right.
+Write it anyway and fix it later.

 ## Credit

 The four-layer architecture (context, skills, orchestration, integrations) and the idea of a context spine come from [Matteo Tittarelli's AI GTM system](https://www.growthunhinged.com/p/how-to-build-your-ai-gtm-system).
 He published it to be copied.
-This is that structure, extended with the operational layer a marketing lead actually runs and mirrored into a format non-technical teams can use.
+This is his structure, with the parts a marketing lead deals with day to day added, and written so people who don't use code can still use it.

 ## Using this